anthony-a-avila/ChordShift/README.md

 ## Overview
 ChordShift is a Python-based tool designed to help musicians and composers explore unique harmonic combinations using algorithmic generation.
 By leveraging pitch-class sets within the 12-tone equal temperament system, ChordShift enables users to discover novel harmonic ideas and expand their musical vocabulary.

 This project compares two search algorithms, A* and Simulated Annealing, to generate intermediate chords that satisfy user-defined harmonic constraints.
-Users can define their preferences for consonance or dissonance, making the tool highly customizable, but additionally agnostic to subjective musical preferences.
+Users can define their preferences for consonance or dissonance, making the tool highly customizable, but also agnostic to subjective musical preferences.

 ---